imjoy-team/ImJoy/web/public/docs/development.md

 There are four types of plugins available for different purposes:

-**JavaScript** plugins support these two modes:
+**JavaScript** plugins support these two types:

-1. `Webworker(JavaScript)` plugin for performing computational tasks using JavaScript or WebAssembly;
+1. `Web Worker (JavaScript)` plugin for performing computational tasks using JavaScript or WebAssembly;
-0. `Window(JavaScript and HTML` plugin for building a rich and interactive user interface using HTML5/CSS and JavaScript;
+0. `Window (JavaScript and HTML)` plugin for building a rich and interactive user interface using HTML5/CSS and JavaScript;

-**Python** plugins support these two modes:
+**Python** plugins support these two types:

-1. `PyWorker(Python)` plugin for performing heavy-duty computational tasks using Python and its libraries, this requires additional installation of plugin engine;
+1. `Native Python` plugin for performing heavy-duty computational tasks using Python and its libraries, this requires additional installation of plugin engine;
-0. `Webpython` plugin for performing computational tasks using Python with in the browser through WebAssembly and the [pyodide project](https://github.com/iodide-project/pyodide).
+0. `Web Python` plugin for performing computational tasks using Python with in the browser through WebAssembly and the [pyodide project](https://github.com/iodide-project/pyodide).
 This is in developmental stage and only selected number of Python libraries are currently supported.

 Click the **+ PLUGINS** button in `Plugins`, then select `Create a New Plugin` with one of the plugin templates.
 A code editor will open in the workspace, where you can write the code, save it, or install the plugin to the plugin menu.
 You can then test your plugin by clicking on the plugin name in the Plugins list.

 <img src="./assets/imjoy-plugin-types.png" width="800px"></img>

-### Webworker
+### Web Worker
 These plugins are used to do computation tasks in another thread, using a new element called ["web worker"](https://en.wikipedia.org/wiki/Web_worker).
 It does not have an interface, it runs in a new thread and won't hang the main thread during running.
 It is basically a way for Javascript to achieve multi-threading.

 Since it's designed for perfoming computational tasks, it does not have access to html dom but you can use `ImJoy API` to interact with the graphical interface of ImJoy or other plugin which can trigger changes on the user interface.